rpi4gx/ep-proxy-server/README.md

 ## Quick Start

-1. [Download](https://github.com/rpi4gx/ep-proxy-server/releases) and unpack the release for your system.
+1. [Download](https://github.com/rpi4gx/ep-proxy-server/releases) and unpack the latest release for your system.

 2. Run it
 ```